psvenz/OSMTileMachine/README.md

 Render at tileset of any region of the world using openstreetmap data.
 No database or unix knowledge required.
 Runs on Windows.

+Will be scable and able to render a region of any size.
+Only limited by CPU time and disk space, not system RAM.

 Project status:
 Under development.